cynthia/yael/doc/matlab_interface.rst

 configuration.
 Inside Matlab, the ``addpath`` function can be used for the same purpose.

+Alternately, you can compile directly from Matlab by executing the ``Make.m`` m-file.
+Just ensure that you are in the correct directory before launching this command.

 Conveniently, Matlab and Yael use the same convention for matrix storage (column-major).